 Product management is becoming an increasingly popular career choice, and many people are exploring options that will allow them to take the plunge into product management.

 But the truth of the matter is – there are various skills and knowledge that you need to succeed in this industry.

-So…. what does it take to become a successful Product Manager (PM)?
+So what does it take to become a successful Product Manager (PM)?

 Emotional intelligence is often one of the most underestimated skills we possess!

-Examples include: running design prints, user testing and conducting interviews, the art of resource allocation, road map planning and feature prioritisation, revenue modelling and pricing and conducting market assessments; these core skill-sets are what define product managers.
+Examples include: running design prints, user testing and conducting interviews.
+The art of resource allocation, road map planning and feature prioritisation.
+Revenue modelling & pricing also conducting market assessments; these core skill-sets are what define product managers.

 Product Managers or aspiring ones need to hone these skills until they become second nature.

 It requires dedication and persistence to get to a place where you can comfortably and confidently carry out your duties as a PM.